Geo Exchange System - What is Geo-Exchange?

 Despite the variation in temperature we experience throughout the year, the temperature below ground stays fairly consistent all year, regardless of climate or season.
 Geo-exchange uses an earth loop to extract heat from the ground.
 This is comprised of lengths of HDPE pipe buried in the ground, or a body of water.
 The pipe is usually a closed circuit and is filled with a mixture of water and Glycol.
 In winter, the water solution is pumped around the pipe absorbing the energy from the surrounding earth and carrying it into the building.
 In the building, the heat pump extracts this heat from the water solution and transfers it into the building.
 In summer, the process is reversed and the water solution carries the heat from the building via the heat pump and rejects the heat energy back into the earth.
-There a number of options for the ground loop:
+As a top quality supplier of geothermal heating, Melbourne locals can benefit from the number of options we provide for a ground loop:

 - Horizontal Loop

 If adequate land area is available, a horizontal closed loop is composed of pipes run in trenches in the ground, pipes are placed in trenches up to 150m long and averaging 1.5m deep.
 The length and the width of the trenches is dependent on the size of area requiring heating or cooling.